Marinobacter hydrocarbonoclasticus: Metabolism

 Marinobacter hydrocarbonoclasticus cells do not contain cytochrome P450, which is the key enzyme for degrading aromatic rings, a major component of petroleum hydrocarbons.
 These organisms are adapted to growing on long non-cyclic alkanes, which are common in petroleum hydrocarbons.
 Cells can grow on aromatic hydrocarbons, such as hydrocarbons containing aromatic rings.
 Marinobacter hydrocarbonoclasticus are not obligate hydrocarbonoclastic organisms; they can also grow on standard medium, without hydrocarbons.

 Moreover, Marinobacter cells can denitrify, producing nitrogen gas.
 They can use either nitrate (NO3−) or nitrite (NO2−) as their terminal elector.

 Marinobacter hydrocarbonoclasticus cells can grow in aerobic liquid medium culture and form colonies on agar, showing that they are not obligate anaerobes.

 Growth, Reproduction, and Behaviour

 Marinobacter form discrete well-rounded colonies on plates, indicating that they reproduce via binary fission.

 Marinobacter hydrocarbonoclasticus can grow with or without the presence of oxygen.
 Their cells are tolerant of high salinities.
 They are capable of growing up to 3.5 Molar NaCl, but grow best at around 0.6 Molar, which is the molar of the Mediterranean seawater where they are isolated.

 They can grow as free plankton or as fixed elements of a biofilm.

-Marinobacter hydrocarbonoclasticus cells degrade hydrocarbons and excrete osmoprotectant ectoine (Site du Genoscope).
+Marinobacter hydrocarbonoclasticus cells degrade hydrocarbons and excrete osmoprotectant ectoine.
 They also excrete Petrobactin, “a bis-catechol α-hydroxy acid siderophore that readily undergoes a light-mediated decarboxylation reaction when bound to Fe(III).”